 Rahne: Ha!
 Yes!
 I feel it!
 When I am sad or anxious, I tend to question a lot of things and it triggers me to keep daydreaming or think about all the possible answers.
 Question marks urgently reverberate from my heart, then crawl to my head and my fingers to be expressed through writings.
 When I’m happy, my heart does not question much.
 I even have the tendency for not wanting to write.

 Does sadness fuel me?
-Yes it is.
+Yes it does.
 I love my sadness, to be exact.
 It doesn’t mean that I want to be sad all the time, but I always capture beauty in sadness (thus, Sadgenic).
 Sadness allows me to be honest with what I feel and directs me to know better about what is it that I really want.
 Sadness is an opportunity to appreciate losses and longings.
 Sadness is the energy for me to keep moving… away from it.

 Me: What’s your favorite place to write?
 What can we see or feel when we sit there?